Why Do I Feel Restless? Symptoms And Treatment For Restlessness

 How to cope with restlessness

-You can take several steps to cope with your restlessness and find support, including the following.
+You can take several steps to cope with your restlessness and find support.

-Poor stress management, insufficient sleep, drinking caffeine or alcohol, an inadequate diet, and other lifestyle factors can impact restlessness.
-A daily routine that supports your overall health, including time to de-stress, practice sleep hygiene, prioritize physical activity, or ensure dietary changes, can be beneficial for your body.
+• Address lifestyle factors.
+Poor stress management, insufficient sleep, drinking caffeine or alcohol, not eating enough nourishing food, and other lifestyle factors can impact restlessness.
+A daily routine that supports your overall health, including time to de-stress, practice sleep hygiene, prioritize physical activity, or cook nutrient-dense meals, can be beneficial for your body.

+• Build a toolkit of coping skills.
 Consider developing coping skills to use when restlessness occurs.
-The coping skill may vary based on where you notice the symptoms, so having various tools can be helpful.
-Coping skills include breathing exercises, grounding, mindfulness activities, going outside, and physical activity, among others.
-You can also develop a list of these skills with a therapist.
+These skills can include breathing exercises, grounding, mindfulness activities, going outside, and physical activity, among others.
+A therapist can also help you brainstorm a list of additional skills.

-Whatever the cause of restlessness, you may find a support group where you can speak with others who experience the same symptoms.
+• Find support with others.
+Whatever the cause of your restlessness, you may want to find a support group where you can speak with others who experience the same symptoms.
 For example, a support group for anxiety disorders, ADHD, or PTSD might be helpful, depending on other underlying mental health conditions.
-For some, it can feel like a relief to meet others who understand their experience.
+For some people, it can be a relief to meet others who understand their experience.

 Getty/Halfpoint Images

-Studies have found that internet-based therapy is an effective treatment option for a wide range of mental health concerns that can have restlessness as a symptom, including anxiety disorders, depression, and PTSD.
+Studies have found that internet-based therapy is an effective treatment option for a wide range of mental health concerns that can cause restlessness, including anxiety disorders, depression, and PTSD.

 Takeaway